centreon/centreon-documentation/versioned_docs/version-22.10/graph-views/map-web-update.md

   sudo yum update "centreon-map-engine" "centreon-map-web-client" --enablerepo="centreon-beta-stable\*"
   ```

-3. Purge the MAP Web database by connecting to the database and executing the following requests:
+3. Purge the MAP database by connecting to the database and executing the following requests:

   ```shell
   drop database centreon_map; create database centreon_map; grant all privileges on centreon_map.* to 'centreon_map'@'%' identified by 'centreon_map';